prominence-eosc/docs/cli.md

 ```
 The command of course should exist within the container.
 If arguments need to be specified you should put the command and any arguments inside a single set of double quotes, as in the example above.

-As alternatives to a Docker Hub image name, a URL pointing to a Singularity image can be specified.
+As alternatives to a Docker Hub image name, a URL pointing to a Singularity image or Docker tarball can be specified.

 ### MPI jobs